OpenSMTPD/OpenSMTPD/README.md

 OpenSMTPD provides a single utility `smtpctl` to control the daemon and the local submission subsystem.

-To accomodate systems that require historical interfaces such as `sendmail`, `newaliases` or `makemap`, the `smtpctl` utility can operate in compatibility mode if called with the historical name.
+To accommodate systems that require historical interfaces such as `sendmail`, `newaliases` or `makemap`, the `smtpctl` utility can operate in compatibility mode if called with the historical name.